grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 **Well done!** You've established a starting point for your organization to monitor the service performance.
 For additional dashboard ideas, [click here](./supplementary_information/visualization_ideas.md), and to explore different visualization styles within Grafana, [click here](./supplementary_information/visualization_inspiration.md).
 Once the dashboards are to your liking you may want to consider the following next steps to enhance your operation:

 - **Dashboard Refinement**: Work with your teams to identify any essential metrics or insights that might be missing, and adjust the dashboard accordingly.
 Ensure it meets the needs of all stakeholders.
+[Click here](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/best-practices/) to learn about dashboarding best practices.

 - **Testing**: Simulate high data rates or errors to verify the dashboard’s effectiveness in reflecting real-time issues.